How to Test a Car Battery with a Multimeter

 How do I test a car battery under load?

-To test a car battery under load, hold your multimeter probes on the battery terminals and ask someone to crank the engine.
-Watch the voltage during starting: a good battery should stay above 9.6V while cranking.
+Hold your multimeter probes on the battery terminals and ask someone to crank the engine.
+Watch the voltage during starting.
+A good battery should stay above 9.6V while cranking.
 If it dips below 9.6V or takes a long time to recover after the engine starts, the battery is failing under load even if its resting voltage appeared normal.

 Is 11.9V too low for a car battery?

 Yes, 11.9V is very low for a resting car battery.
 It indicates the battery is less than 25% charged and may be deeply sulfated.
-Try a slow charge (8β12 hours on a smart charger) and retest.
-If it won’t hold a charge above 12.4V after a full charge, or if the battery is more than three years old, it’s time to replace it.
+Try a slow charge (8 to 12 hours on a smart charger) and retest.
+If it will not hold a charge above 12.4V after a full charge, or if the battery is more than three years old, it is time to replace it.

 Can a multimeter tell me if my alternator is bad?

 Yes.
-With the engine running, a healthy alternator should push battery terminal voltage to between 13.7V and 14.7V.
-If the voltage stays around 12.6V or drops while driving, the alternator isn’t charging the battery.
-This is one of the most important diagnostic steps after a battery test β and it’s covered in full in our alternator testing guide.
+With the engine running a healthy alternator should push battery terminal voltage to between 13.7V and 14.7V.
+If the voltage stays around 12.6V or drops while driving, the alternator is not charging the battery.
+This is one of the most important diagnostic steps after a battery test, and it is covered in full in our alternator testing guide.

-Testing a car battery with a multimeter comes down to three things: wait before you test (surface charge will fool you), use DC voltage on the 20V range, and know your numbers β 12.6V and above is healthy, below 12.2V needs attention, and anything under 11.8V is a replacement candidate.
+Testing a car battery with a multimeter comes down to three things.
+Wait before you test, since surface charge will fool you.
+Use DC voltage on the 20V range.
+And know your numbers: 12.6V and above is healthy, below 12.2V needs attention, and anything under 11.8V is a replacement candidate.

-This two-minute test can save you from an unnecessary $150 battery purchase, or confirm that a new battery really is what you need.
-Either way, you’re making an informed decision with real data β not guessing.
+This two-minute test can save you from an unnecessary battery purchase or confirm that a new battery really is what you need.
+Either way, you are making an informed decision with real data, not guessing.